 Sustainability is a key priority for the City, and the way the park system is developed and maintained is an important piece of the overall sustainability picture.
 While there are policies that address environmental sustainability, economic sustainability of the system is also critical and reflected in the draft Plan.
 Where possible, financial, design and programming decisions should be informed by up-to-date data.
 As budgets change, partnerships become more important.
-The Plan identifies the benefits of partnerships within and outside of the City and promotes collaboration in funding, programming and access to open space.

-Saint Paul Parks Commission Memo Comprehensive Plan Parks Chapter Page 6 of 6
+Comprehensive Planning Committee Memo Comprehensive Plan Parks Chapter Page 6 of 6